aphyr/distsys-class/README.markdown

   - Consciously choosing to recover *above* the level of the system
   - This is how financial companies and retailers do it!

+### Recovery First

+- Assume a failure has just occurred: how will you recover?
+- Make this recovery the *default* path of execution
+- Writing recovery-first code keeps you from punting on error handling
+- Exercising recovery code by default means you know it works
+- Recovery by default means you don't have to worry about different semantics during a real fault
+- If necessary, introduce a happy path for performance optimization
+  - But you lose some of these advantages!

+### Reconciliation Loops

+- You've got a complex, stateful system, and want to move it somewhere
+- Could devise a plan of changes, and apply those changes in order
+  - But what if some change breaks?
+How do you recover?
+- Instead, maintain a *target*: a representation of what you *want* the system to become
+- Next, write a function that looks at the current state, and *diffs* it with the target
+- Use that diff to find a step that moves the system closer to the target
+- Repeat indefinitely
+- Robust to faults and interference
+  - What if your admin is tweaking things by hand?
+  - What if two instances of the control system are running concurrently?
+- Deployed to great effect in systems like [Borg & Kubernetes](https://queue.acm.org/detail.cfm?id=2898444)
+- Also applicable to keeping data in sync between systems
+  - Making sure every order is shipped & billed, for instance

 ### Backups

 - Backups are essentially sequential consistency, BUT you lose a window of ops.